apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 Disabling System Binds
 ======================

-The ``--no-mount`` flag, added in {Singularity} 3.7, allows specific system mounts to be disabled, even if they are set in the ``singularity.conf`` configuration file by the administrator.
+The ``--no-mount`` flag allows specific system mounts to be disabled, even if they are set in the ``singularity.conf`` configuration file by the administrator.

 For example, if {Singularity} has been configured with ``mount hostfs = yes`` then every filesystem on the host will be bind mounted to the